-I'm a third-year PhD student working with Mike Freedman in the S* Network Systems Group.
+I'm a fifth-year PhD student working with Mike Freedman in the S* Network Systems Group.
 In tha past, I have collaborated with folks in the Security and Privacy Group and Princeton's Center for Information Technology Policy.
-My research focuses primarily on security, operating systems and networks.
+My current research focuses primarily on security and operating systems.

-Previously, I recevied my M.S.E. in Computer Science from Princeton in June 2014, and was co-advised by Ed Felten and Mike Freedman.
-My Master's thesis was on CONIKS, a practical key management system for end users, which is run by untrusted key servers (an early version of CONIKS).
+Previously, I received my M.S.E. in Computer Science from Princeton in June 2014, and was co-advised by Ed Felten and Mike Freedman.
+My Master's thesis was on a practical key management system for end users, which is run by untrusted key servers (an early version of CONIKS).

 I received my B.S. in Computer Science, with a Minor in Physics from Hobart and William Smith Colleges in May 2012.